Health (HLT) at Tidewater Community College

 3 credits

-Provides a basic understanding of stress and its physical, psychological, and social effects.
-Includes the relationships between stress and change, self-evaluation, sources of stress, and current coping skills for handling stress.
+Provides a basic understanding of stress and explores its physical, psychological and social effects.
+Includes the relationships among stress and change, self-evaluation, sources of stress, and ways to develop current coping skills for handling stress.
+The assignments in the course require college-level reading fluency and coherent communication through written reports.

 2-3 credits